 This post on growing early-season salad greens is meant for those of you living in Zones 4 to 6 (and maybe even 7).

 Spring is the traditional time to grow lettuce.
 Lettuce loves that cool weather and it’s easy to grow lettuce in April, May and June.
 But did you know that you can have lettuce and other salad crops much earlier in the year by using one or both of these two easy methods for growing early season salad greens.

 There is a long list of salad crops that can be planted in the late fall and then overwintered in a cold frame or hoop house.
 These overwintered crops will be ready to eat very early in the spring.
 Many as early as March 1st.

 What crops over winter well?

 Choose cold hardy varieties of lettuce, one of my favorites is winter density.
 Plant the lettuce seedlings a week or two before your first frost in the fall.
 They will still be tiny seedlings when the cold sets in.
 They will sit most of the winter but as the weather warms in the spring they will grow quickly and be ready very early.
 Growing these lettuces in a hoop house or cold frame is a must if you live in zone 6 or below!

 Spinach is an fantastic plant to over winter.
 Plant this winter hardy veggie 4 to 8 weeks before your first frost in the fall.
 It will grow well in the fall and will even give you a good harvest all winter.
 Protected by a cold frame or mini hoop house, spinach will take off in the spring.
 Your harvest will last until early May.

 Plant a little Swiss chard along with your spinach in the fall and protect it with a cold frame and you will have another great add in, for your late winter and early spring salads.

-There are several other salad greens that over winter well these include Claytonia, beet and turnip greens.
+There are several other salad greens that over winter well they include Claytonia, beet, and turnip greens.